jnunyez/synchronization/README.md

 - The recipient of the GNSS information in a PTP network is referred to as the Telecom Grand Master (T-GM).
 The T-GM consumes the frequency, phase, and timing info from a Primary Reference Time Clock (PRTC) to calibrate its clock and distribute the frequency, phase, and time signal via PTP to its connected network elements lower in the synchronization hierarchy.

 - The Telecom Time Slave Clock (T-TSC) functionality terminates the PTP protocol and recovers the clock from one or more master clocks.
-An O-RRU contains the slave functionality and takes the time information from the slave for its usage.
+An Open Remote Radio Unit (O-RRU) contains the slave functionality and takes the time information from the slave for its usage.

 - The Telecom Boundary Clock (T-BC) combines both slave and master functions.
 At the slave side, it receives PTP packets from, e.g., one or more master clocks, terminates the PTP, and recovers clock from the best master clock, using best master clock algorithm (BMCA).
 At master side, new PTP sessions are created based on the timing information of the boundary clock.
 Information in PTP is passed to the next boundary or slave clock in the chain.

 T-BC, T-TSC, and T-GM functionality can be implemented using specific NICs with time synchronization support.
-[Silicom Timing Synchornization (STS) NICs][2] contain Intel E810 NIC controllers and phase-locked loop (PLL)-based, combined with an oscillator of high accuracy to comply with both PTP and SyncE, in order to target O-RAN synchronization requirements in 5G systems.
+[Silicom Timing Synchronization (STS) NICs][2] contain Intel E810 NIC controllers and phase-locked loop (PLL)-based, combined with an oscillator of high accuracy to comply with both PTP and SyncE, in order to target O-RAN synchronization requirements in 5G systems.

 ## Pre-requisites <a name="pre-requisites"></a>